-- (3) all reasonable steps must be taken to ensure that the procurement of goods and services (including construction works and consultant services) through written quotations is not abused. - (4) the Accounting Officer or his/her delegated authority must, on a monthly basis, be notified in writing of all written quotations accepted by an official acting in terms of a sub-delegation.
+4) all reasonable steps must be taken to ensure that the procurement of goods and services (including construction works and consultant services) through formal written quotations is not abused.

-18. PROCEDURES FOR PROCURING GOODS/SERVICES THROUGH FORMAL WRITTEN QUOTATIONS (> R30 000 up to R200 000)

-When goods or services are procured through formal written quotations the following will apply -

-- (1) all requirements in excess of R30 000 up to R200 000 (VAT included) that are to be procured by means of formal written quotations must, in addition to the requirements of paragraph 16, be advertised for at least seven (7) days on the website which serves as notice board of the Municipality. - (2) offers received must be evaluated on a comparative basis taking into account unconditional discounts. - (3) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points. - (4) all reasonable steps must be taken to ensure that the procurement of goods and services (including construction works and consultant services) through formal written quotations is not abused. - (5) the Accounting Officer or his/her delegated authority must, on a monthly basis, be notified in writing of all formal written quotations accepted by an official acting to whom the powers to make awards for formal written price quotations had been sub-delegated. - (6) proper records of all bid documents and related correspondence must be kept; and - (7) a lockable safe tender box must be kept at the main municipal buildings in which quotations and/or tender or bid documents can be deposited from 07h45 to 16h30, Monday to Friday.

-19. COMPETITIVE BIDDING PROCESS (Above R200 000)
+(5) the Accounting Officer or his/her delegated authority must, on a monthly basis, be notified in writing of all formal written quotations accepted by an official acting to whom the powers to make awards for formal written price quotations had been sub-delegated.
+(6) proper records of all bid documents and related correspondence must be kept; and a lockable safe tender box must be kept at the main municipal buildings in which quotations and/or tender or bid documents can be deposited from 07h45 to 16h30, Monday to Friday.
+18. COMPETITIVE BIDDING PROCESS (Above R300 000) (1) Goods or services above a transaction value of R300 000 (VAT included) and long-term contracts may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy; and 26 2023/2024 APPROVED: 18 January 2024 EFFECTIVE DATE: 12 February 2024 (2) No requirement for goods or services above an estimated transaction value of R300 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.

-- Goods or services above a transaction value of R200 000 (VAT included) and long-term contracts may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy; and - (2) No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process. - (3) The following information must be submitted by the senior manager responsible for the Vote to the Chief Financial Officer prior to the public advertisement of any bids in excess of R10 million (VAT included): - (a) Proof that budgetary provision exists for procurement of the goods, services and/or infrastructure projects. - (b) Any ancillary budgetary implications related to the bid, for example, if the project is for the acquisition of a municipal asset, does budgetary provision exist for the operation of the asset, maintenance costs relating to the asset, administration costs and rehabilitation/renewal costs. - (c) Any multi-year budgetary implications, for example, if a project will take more than one financial year, the estimated expenditure per financial year. - (4) Contracts above the value of R10 million (VAT included) may only be awarded to the preferred bidder after the Chief Financial Officer or his/her delegate has verified in writing that budgetary provision exists for the acquisition of the goods, infrastructure projects and/or services and that it is consistent with the Integrated Development Plan.
+(3) The following information must be submitted by the senior manager responsible for the Vote to the Chief Financial Officer prior to the public advertisement of any bids in excess of R10 million (VAT included):

+(a) Proof that budgetary provision exists for procurement of the goods, services and/or infrastructure projects.

+(b) Any ancillary budgetary implications related to the bid, for example, if the project is for the acquisition of a municipal asset, does budgetary provision exist for the operation of the asset, maintenance costs relating to the asset, administration costs and rehabilitation/renewal costs.

+(c) Any multi-year budgetary implications, for example, if a project will take more than one financial year, the estimated expenditure per financial year.

+(4) Contracts above the value of R10 million (VAT included) may only be awarded to the preferred bidder after the Chief Financial Officer or his/her delegate has verified in writing that budgetary provision exists for the acquisition of the goods, infrastructure projects and/or services and that it is consistent with the Integrated Development Plan.
 This consent may be granted after the bids is received.

-20. PROCEDURE FOR COMPETITIVE BIDDING
+19. PROCEDURE FOR COMPETITIVE BIDDING

-Official procedures exist for the following stages of the competitive bidding process which must be followed.
+Official procedures exist for the following stages of the competitive bidding process which must be

+followed.
 These stages include: